We collaborate with ACS CAN to put both research and evidence-based advocacy in action.

 These actions may be practiced by federal, state, and local government agencies, community-based organizations, hospitals and clinics, businesses, and households.

-Our ACS Tobacco Control team meets every week with our ACS CAN advocacy partners to advance tobacco control efforts in the United States.
-We share and discuss emerging research findings, proposed policies, interpretations of events and news, and potential regulator implications of a wide variety of nicotine delivery products in the market.”
+Our ACS Tobacco Control team meets our ACS CAN advocacy partners every week to discuss advances in tobacco control efforts in the United States.
+We share and update the group with emerging research findings, proposed policies, interpretations of events and news, and potential regulatory implications of a wide variety of nicotine-delivery products in the market.”

 These tobacco control researchers are part of the larger ACS Surveillance and Health Equity Science department: